ProteinsWebTeam/interpro-docs/docs/interproscan.rst

 InterProScan
 ############

-InterProScan is the software package that allows sequences to be scanned against InterPro’s member database signatures.
+InterProScan is the software package that allows sequences to be scanned against InterPro's member database signatures.

 Users who have novel nucleotide or protein sequences that they wish to functionally